milessabin/shapeless/README.md

     p2 == None
 ```

+# Heterogenous maps

-* A heterogenous map which supports an arbitrary relation between key type
+A heterogenous map which supports an arbitrary relation between key type
 and corresponding value type,

 ```scala
     // Key/value relation to be enforced: Strings map to Ints and vice versa